 Frances Coles was murdered on February 13, 1891.
 She was found at Swallow Gardens – a passageway beneath a railway arch between Chamber Street and Royal Mint Street, Whitechapel – with her throat slit.
 Visible wounds on the back of her head suggested that Coles was likely thrown to the ground after having suffered to knife wounds across her throat.
 Apart from the cuts to her throat, there were no mutilations to her body.

 A man named James Thomas Sadler, who authorities believed to be Jack the Ripper, was arrested and charged with her murder, but was later discharged on March 3, 1891 due to lack of evidence.

 Regardless of whether or not the Ripper’s bloodsport ended with Mary Jane Kelly, it’s certain that it did end.
 Many speculate that this was due to either illness and eventual death, or perhaps insanity which led to institutionalization.

 Some suggest he may have fled the country and lived in self-imposed exile.
-One thing that is certain… along with the other killer(s) involved in the Whitechapel Murders, his true identity has never been obtained.
+One thing that is certain… along with the other killer(s) involved in the Whitechapel Murders, his true identity has never been ascertained.

 Although it’s believed that Jack the Ripper was responsible for only five of the eleven Whitechapel Murders, the person or persons that committed these murders evaded capture.
 Several arrests were made, many witnesses were questioned, inquiries were conducted, as well as efforts by the Whitechapel Vigilance Committee to bring the killer(s) to justice, but no one was ever caught or identified.